Platform may refer to any of the following:

 - Console - Xbox, PlayStation, or Nintendo consoles.

-- PC - Microsoft Windows, macOS, or Linux computers.
+- PC (personal computer)- Microsoft Windows, macOS, or Linux computers.

 A device platform gives the user a quick method of determining if the software would run on their device.
 However, in the case of a computer, the user should still read the system requirements to make sure their computer is powerful enough.